Bitcoin is big news, but many of us don’t understand it. This crypto glossary explains the blockchain terminology you need to hold your own.

 Symbolic number, as there can only ever be 21 million Bitcoin in existence.
 It is not known why Satoshi Nakamoto chose this exact number.

 Referring either to the expected growth in a coin or the amount of leverage used in a margin trade.
-Either a sign of extreme bullishness or willingness to take risks.
+Either a sign of extreme bullishness on a cryptocurrency’s price or willingness to take risks trading.

 A majority of Bitcoin miners could collude in proof of work blockchains to attack the chain.
 Such an attack would not allow miners to steal any funds, but they could reverse recently confirmed transactions and block specific or general transactions, for example, by freezing funds.
 A successful 51% attack can bring the system to a halt.

-To send somebody Bitcoin, you need their Bitcoin Address.
-An address is technically the SHA-256 hash of a public key or script, pre-fixed with 1, 3, or bc1.
+To send somebody Bitcoin, you need their Bitcoin Address; to send Ethereum, you need their Ethereum address, and so on for whichever cryptocurrency you’re dealing with.
+An address is technically the SHA-256 hash of a public key or script.
 It can either be encoded with base58 or bech32.

 Used to make large numbers shorter and easier to parse than binary or the commonly used base10 (using the familiar system of numbers of 0-9).
 Base58 is the encoding scheme used for P2SH and P2PKH Bitcoin addresses, starting with 1 or 3.
 It includes the numbers 1-9, all uppercase characters except for I & O and all lower case characters except for l (as they could be mistaken for similar characters).
 See also: Bech32.